lambk/ngAlertbar/README.md

 npm install --save ng-alertbar
 ```

-2. Add the `themes/default.css` stylesheet to your angular.json
+2. Add the `themes/default.css` stylesheet to your angular.json styles array

 3. Import `NgAlertBarModule` into your angular module